martin-ev/Who-feeds-the-world/index.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **China, USA, Brazil**.
 These are the countries that feed the world.
 They are the biggest producers in almost all categories.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; We observe a **strong correlation between wealth and production in general**.
 There is probably also a **mutual causality** between the two observations, meaning that the more you produce the wealthier you are and the wealthier you are then the more you can produce.
 But more interestingly, we also observe that the amount of **agricultural trade** a country engages in has an even higher positive impact on their GDP.
-Most of the features selected are about trade: whether its about exporting maize or importing tomatoes, being an important part of the **global interconnected economy** turns out to be postive for economic growth.
-In light of recent trends by especially the US to become more sceptical of global trade, it could be relevant to keep in mind what consequences might come from this.
+Most of the features selected are about trade: whether it's about exporting maize or importing tomatoes, being an important part of the **global interconnected economy** turns out to be positive for economic growth.
+Considering recent trends by especially the US to become more skeptical of global trade, it could be relevant to keep in mind what consequences might come from this.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Another important conclusion we make is the prominent role of **animal agriculture**.
 The highest valued feature is **green maize**, which is only used to **feed animals**.
 Many other features are **live animal imports** and or otherwise linked to crops, which are to a significant extent raised for animal food as well.
-It takes a lot more land, energy and ressources to produce food from animals, so it makes sense that mostly richer countries are able to afford having a diet with many animal products.
+It takes a lot more land, energy and resources to produce food from animals, so it makes sense that mostly richer countries can afford having a diet with many animal products.